 Regional Center for Border Health, Inc./College of Health Careers require all students to move toward the completion of a certificate.
 Student progress will be reviewed during the period of instruction to ensure appropriate academic progress.

-Students must meet the following minimum standards:
+Students must meet the following minimum standards to successfully complete any program:

-- Successfully pass the program with a 75% or above; - Participate in classroom, laboratory, or clinical setting program activities; - Successfully complete any externship assignments; - Complete the program of study

-- within a maximum time frame which clock hours and weeks required for the specified program study. - Clear any outstanding financial obligations to the Training Center;
+- Successfully pass the program with a 75% or above - Participate in classroom, laboratory, or clinical setting program activities - Successfully complete any externship assignments - Complete the program of study within a maximum time frame with clock hours and weeks required for the specified program study - Clear any outstanding financial obligations to the Training Center